nooblucker/hueJS/README.md

-# A jQuery plugin for the Philips hue API
+# A JavaScript library for Philips hue

-This plugin for jQuery lets you control your light system.